An Honest Review of Mobycy – A Bicycle Sharing Service

 What I Liked About Mobycy

-1. Easy Accessibility: Since it is a dockless service, you can find the bicycles parked in any public place- there are no designated parking spots that you have to walk to.
+1. Easy Accessibility: Since it is a dockless service, you can find bicycles parked in any public place- there are no designated parking spots that you have to walk to.
 They also show cycles near you on the map in the app.
 I have also noticed that they keep a good number of bicycles near busy metro stations.

 3. Affordable: At ₹5/- for 30 minutes, the service is very affordable.

-4. Last Mile Connectivity: This is a good option for last mile connectivity from Metro stations.
+4. Last Mile Connectivity: This is a good option for last-mile connectivity from Metro stations.

 See also My Year In Books - 2021